BestTimesToVisit.com Logo

 food

-Don't miss out on the smørrebrød – open-faced sandwiches that are a Danish staple.
-For an authentic experience, head to a traditional spot like Schønnemann or Aamanns.
-They offer a huge variety of toppings, from pickled herring to roast beef, and are perfect for a hearty lunch.
+Don't miss 'smørrebrød' – open-faced sandwiches that are a Danish staple.
+For an authentic experience, head to a traditional spot like Schønnemann or Aamanns for creative toppings on rye bread.
+It's a delicious and relatively affordable way to sample local flavors.

 culture